helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 a\) The carboxylate group on the amino acid valine is activated in an early step in the biosynthesis of the antibiotic penicillin.
-Predict the product of this reaction, and draw the likely intermedia/OCBE_IIte of the phosphate group transfer reaction.
+Predict the product of this reaction, and draw the likely intermediate of the phosphate group transfer reaction.

 <img src="media/image77.png" style="width:1.87986in;height:1.05556in" />